US and Iran dig in and ramp up threats as war rages with no end in sight

 The U.N. refugee agency said Tuesday that more than 667,000 people in Lebanon had registered as displaced — an increase of over 100,000 since a day earlier — and more than 85,000 people from Lebanon, mostly Syrians, had entered neighboring Syria.

-However, British Airways said it has suspended flights to and from Jordan, Bahrain, Qatar, Dubai and Tel Aviv until later this month.

-Many foreign nationals have been getting out of the Persian Gulf region: Over 45,000 U.K. citizens have returned from the area since the conflict began, the British Foreign Office said, and some 40,000 people returned to the United States, according to the State Department.
+Many foreign nationals have been getting out of the Persian Gulf region since the war began, including over 45,000 U.K. citizens, the British Foreign Office said.
+Some 40,000 people returned to the United States, according to the State Department.

-Since the war began, at least 1,230 people have been killed in Iran, at least 397 in Lebanon and 12 in Israel, according to officials.
-Seven U.S. service members have been killed.

 Magdy reported from Cairo, and Keaten reported from Geneva.
 Associated Press writers Qassim Abdul-Zahra in Baghdad, David Rising in Bangkok, Melanie Lidman in Tel Aviv, Israel, and Toqa Ezzidin and Fatma Khaled in Cairo contributed to this story.